ktekinay/M_Crypto/README.md

 `M_Crypto.GeenrateUUID` will create a UUI using the OS tools, if possible, or native Xojo code if note.
 In any case, the output conforms to standards and is cryptographically safe.

+## <a name='about-threads'></a>A Word About Threads

+You may use the same instance of an `M_Crypto.Encrypter` in multiple threads simultaneously as long as you do not change the key or Initial Vector while another thread might be using it.
+Otherwise, create another instance of that `Encrypter`, which is probably safer anyway.

 ## License

 This is an open-source project.